 - Combine butter, water, milk, sugar, and salt in a medium saucepan and bring to simmer over medium heat, whisking occasionally.

-- In 4 additions, slowly add some of the whisked eggs, mixing well on medium-high speed between additions.
+- In 4 additions, slowly add SOME of the whisked eggs, mixing well on medium-high speed between additions.
 You will need about 142g-150g of whisked egg, depending on how long you cooked the dough.
-At first it will seem like it won't incorporate, but rest assured if you keep mixing it on medium-high speed, it will.
-Your dough should be shiny, thick, and smooth.
-When you pull your spatula or paddle from the bowl, the dough should form a V shape without being runny.
+At first, it will seem like it won't incorporate, but rest assured if you keep mixing it on medium-high speed, it will.
+When it's done, your dough should be shiny, thick, and smooth.
+When you pull your spatula or paddle from the bowl, the dough should stretch and form a V shape without being runny.
 When you drizzle some dough back onto itself, it should mostly hold its shape for 10-15 seconds.

 - Place a pastry bag (or large disposable plastic storage bag) fitted with a ⅜-inch round tip inside a glass and transfer the batter to the bag.

 - Pipe heaping tablespoon rounds onto the prepared parchment paper about 1.5 inches apart, using your finger to cut off the stream of batter between dollops.
 Use a wet finger to help form the edges of the dollops into perfect rounds if any have gotten lopsided.
 The gluten-free choux batter mounds will be much smoother and glossier than the non gluten-free ones - this is OKAY.
 They will puff up.